maddevsio/android-ci-cd/README.md

 ## Advantages of this boilerplate

 * **Quick start CI/CD**: With this boilerplate, you can easily build the CI/CD for your android app based on Fastlane.
-* **Easy adaptation to external CI/CD tools**: We use GitLab-ci or GitHub actions as the executor of Fastlane commands and the construction of the workflow..
+* **Easy adaptation to external CI/CD tools**: We use GitLab-ci or GitHub actions as the executor of Fastlane commands and the construction of the workflow.
 * **Notification**: Pipeline operation Slack notifications, notifications about successful operations or errors in the pipeline process.
 * **No special build machine setup is required**: We build the application inside a docker container with all the dependencies installed; this provides portability and the ability to use standard GitHub agents or GitLab runners.

 ## CI/CD